Legacy Track of the Week: JID - Off Da Zoinkys

 Meek Mill - Intro

 “Your favorite rapper a mumble rapper/ Walk up in this bitch, a bunch of killers and humble trappers/ I can't go to Hollywood, to cool in this jungle action/ With ****** that'll smoke you go and murder your brother after” Produced by Papamitrou this is a surefire heater, as Meek Mill comes through with another strong introduction for his latest album, Championships, months after he was released from prison after violating probation.
-Due to his star power and reputation, his case and subsequent release was well-publicized and only made him more famous, where to his credit the Philly native definitely came correct when the whole world was tuned in.
+Due to his star power and reputation, his case and subsequent release were well-publicized and only made him more famous, where to his credit the Philly native definitely came correct when the whole world was tuned in.

 Meek Mill - Trauma